Getting the right Concealed Weapons License:

 know what our current reciprocity situation is, let’s talk about the Enhanced

 Idaho Concealed Weapons License (ECWL).
-The ECWL law has been passed and goes into effect July 1, 2013.
+The ECWL law has been passed and went into effect July 1, 2013.
 To get the ECWL you will have to take a

 class.
 The class consists of two parts: